Teach your children to fish literally and figuratively-speaking.

 Teach your children to fish or is it better learned by simply watching you at work and play?
 I never realised that I was imbibing a love of tasty, good food.

 Baking fresh bread was the legacy that my nanny left behind, bless her.
-Four large sacks of wheat from a Winterton farmer are safely stored away from weevils (by freezing for several weeks), so for six rand a loaf we have daily the very best sourdough loaf in the world; the taste is to die for.
+Four large sacks of wheat from a Winterton farmer are safely stored away from weevils.
+First they are sifted of the dust and chaff and then frozen for two weeks,;so for six rand we have daily the very best sourdough loaf in the world; the taste is to die for.

 And lastly we have no need of a gym contract; shovelling compost and digging out mealie-stalks, for example, provides us with the exercise that our bodies need.
-We would like to walk more; that is in the planning.
+We would like to walk more; that is in the planning, especially after a starchy meal.

 Teach your children to fish; and to bake.
 They will always have food and will bless you long after you have passed on to the next world.